tagglo/site/content/en.md

         <li>The execution time of your tags, helping you analyse their efficiency and identify any potential bottlenecks.</li>
       </ul>

       And that's not all!
-Our dashboard offers even more valuable insights and features to empower you in optimising your tag setup.
+Our dashboard offers even more valuable insights and texts to empower you in optimising your tag setup.
 Gain a deeper understanding of your tag performance and make data-driven decisions with ease.

   - title: Will I get real-time notifications when a tag fails to execute?
     answer: Detta behöver vi diskutera vidare innan vi kan besvara.